 Risk in Mesa County

-One third of all US homes occur in the wildland urban interface, also known as the WUI (woo-ee.)
+One third of all U.S. homes are built in the wildland urban interface, also known as the WUI (woo-ee.)
 This is a zone where wild plants and forests meet structures, causing a high risk for wildfires to spread to homes.

 Part of what people love about Colorado is our public lands, parks, and preserves.
 These beautiful areas provide essential habitat for plants and animals, and add to the quality of life in Mesa County.